Yashsomvanshi07/music_store-analysis-SQL/README.md

 # music_store-analysis-SQL

 ✤ Project Description:
-This project uses SQL to analyze the dataset of an online music store.
+1.This project uses SQL to analyze the dataset of an online music store.

-The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.
+2.The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.

-The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.
+3.The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.

 ✤ Tool Used:

 MySQL

 ✤ Tables Used:
 album
 artist